 Let $\mb{G}$ be connected, absolutely simple, defined and quasisplit over $k$, split over $K$, and of adjoint type.
-Let $\mc{H}'$ be a unipotent affine Hecke algebra associated to a unipotent type of an inner form of $G$ (hence, a summand of $\mc{H}_{unr}(G)$).
-By our Theorem \ref{thm:unique} we know that there exists an essentially unique $\textup{Rat}{G}$-equivariant STM $\phi:\mc{H}_{unr}(G)\leadsto\mc{H}^{IM}(G)$, and we know that such map is compatible with the arithmetic/geometric correspondence of diagrams of Lusztig \cite{Lu4}, \cite{Lu6}.
-By \cite[Theorem 3.11]{Opd4}, this STM $\phi$ gives rise to a correspondence between components of the tempered irreducible spectra of $\mc{H}$ and $\mc{H}^{IM}(G)$ which preserves, up to rational constant factors, the Plancherel densities on these components, and which is compatible with the map $\phi_Z$ on the level of central characters of representations.
+Let $\mc{H}'$ be a unipotent affine Hecke algebra associated to a unipotent type of an inner form of $G$ (hence, a summand of $\mc{H}_{uni}(G)$).
+By our Theorem \ref{thm:unique} we know that there exists an essentially unique $X^*_{un}{G}$-equivariant STM $\phi:\mc{H}_{uni}(G)\leadsto\mc{H}^{IM}(G)$, and we know that such map is compatible with the arithmetic/geometric correspondence of diagrams of Lusztig \cite{Lu4}, \cite{Lu6}.
+By \cite[Theorem 6.1]{Opd4}, this STM $\phi$ gives rise to a correspondence between components of the tempered irreducible spectra of $\mc{H}'$ and $\mc{H}^{IM}(G)$ which preserves, up to rational constant factors, the Plancherel densities on these components, and which is compatible with the map $\phi_Z$ on the level of central characters of representations.